davidfstr/Crystal-Web-Archiver/README.md

           known that there are no revisions because of other information cached in memory
         * Precompile node selectors used to parse links from HTML
+        * Use an optimized version of [shutil.copyfileobj] that avoids repeatedly allocating intermediate buffers
         * Maximum download speed increased from 1 item/sec to 2 items/sec

 * Parsing improvements